 Play and Story, Building Community

 In sixth grade, advisory groups enjoy stories read aloud followed by discussion.
 Students write collaborative stories in small groups.
-Students play games geared towards establishing and building a new community each year and participate in community-building activities throughout the year.
+They play games geared toward establishing and building a new community each year and participate in community-building activities throughout the year.
 Students are given the space and encouraged to tell their own stories, and they learn to listen to the stories of their classmates.
 The year culminates with a three-day campout.

 7th Grade Advisory